-(CNN)Allegations of inappropriate behavior by Morgan Freeman.
-Michael Jackson's gravity-defying tilt.
+Why food matters in the midterms.
+How the most famous photos in hip-hop came about.
 Grab a cup of coffee and settle in.
-Here's what you missed during a busy news week.
+Here’s what you might have missed during a busy news week.

 Claire Wineland had come to accept the reality of living with cystic fibrosis and decided against pursuing a double-lung transplant.
 A series of irreversible setbacks and some painful soul-searching, however, have prompted an about-face in her thinking.
 The only question is: Did her change of heart come too late?